spagnuolocarmine/playground-mpi/markdowns/cap1/lets.md

 - All arguments are discussed and experimented during the reading by using simple examples in C.
 - By using this book you are able to learn in a more dynamic way.
 - You can change the example and integrate it with your code to directly experiment with the topic that you have studied.
-- Each example run with a fixed number of processors takes in mind this if you change the code.
+- Each example runs with a fixed number of processors.
+Take it in mind if you change the code.
 - Do (and re-do) the chapter questions.

 ## Exercises execution environment

 This book uses a Docker container that enables execution in the browser MPI program.
 The Docker container is available on a public repository on [GitHub](https://github.com/spagnuolocarmine/docker-mpi).
-The execution environment provides an Ubuntu 18.04 Linux machine and software.
-The execution environments provide the last version of [OpenMPI](https://www.open-mpi.org/), the MPI implementation used in this book.
+The execution environment provides an Ubuntu 18.04 Linux machine and the software.
+The execution environment provides the last version of [OpenMPI](https://www.open-mpi.org/), the MPI implementation used in this book.

-You can build your local docker to experiment on your local machine varying the number of MPI processes, by a pull from the official Docker registry the image:  docker pull ```spagnuolocarmine/docker-mpi:latest```.
-Or you can build the docker image by yourself:
+You can build your local docker to experiment on your local machine, varying the number of MPI processes, by pulling from the official Docker registry the image:  docker pull ```spagnuolocarmine/docker-mpi:latest```.
+You can also build the docker image by yourself:

 ```
 git clone https://github.com/spagnuolocarmine/docker-mpi.git